MCInversion/Symplektis/README.md

 **The required C++ standard is C++ 20**, so make sure you have at least **MSVC 19.28**.
 If you're not using Visual Studio, make sure you have compilers which support C++ 20.

 When using CMake, make sure to choose Native compilers, and x64 configuration.
 Then just open {dir. where I cloned}/Symplektis/build/Symplektis_ConsoleApp.sln or click **Open Project** in CMake GUI.

+**Known CMake Problem**: After first clone, you may need to **configure and generate twice**, otherewise all the ~900 subprojects of Eigen an Boost get loaded into the VS solution.

 Build all Symplektis projects either from Solution Explorer, or just run using Local Windows Debugger (F5).